The Ferris Fire northwest of Dolores reached 10% containment as of Thursday evening, according to San Juan Team 8 officials.

-Fire crews continued their charge against the Ferris Fire on Thursday, committing fuller resources to the tricky terrain of northwest Dolores River Canyon where San Juan Team 8 officials anticipate flames will reach next.
+Fire crews continued their charge, committing fuller resources to the tricky terrain of northwest Dolores River Canyon where San Juan Team 8 officials anticipated flames would reach next.

-So far, no private land or structures are burning, Williams said, although evacuation orders are in affect for the Glade Ranch subdivision area and could be imposed shortly for other private inholdings near the river canyon.
+Lorena Williams, San Juan National Forest spokeswoman, said that morning no private land or structures were burning, although evacuation orders were in affect for the Glade Ranch subdivision area and could be imposed for other private inholdings near the river canyon.

-“We are moving a lot of fire resources over to the west side of the Dolores Rim to be available in case where there are homes and power lines and other critical infrastructure that we want to protect over there,” Williams said.
+“We are moving a lot of fire resources over to the west side of the Dolores Rim to be available in case where there are homes, power lines and other critical infrastructure that we want to protect over there,” Williams said.

 The west side is near homes, power lines and economic drivers, including range and timber.